 A Level Computer Science

+Discover the solutions to computer problems and learn the science behind the technology.
 A Level Computer Science is a two year course which will give you the opportunity to become an effective designer and implementer of computing solutions.
 Many students who enjoy and successfully complete this subject typically progress onto a range of degree courses including: Computer Science, Software Engineering, Computer Games Development and Information Systems.

 Despite the generous salaries offered, there is a shortage of qualified candidates for technology-based jobs, and we believe our Computer Science course offers you the opportunity to gain the skills that employers and universities are seeking.